-This authorization is for a conditional use to allow the partial demolition of an existing two-story parking garage (façade retained) and construct a 13-story-over-basement residential tower with 111 dwelling units located at 550 O'Farrell Street, Block 0318, Lot 009, pursuant to Planning Code Section(s) 253, 263.7, 271, and 303 within the RC-4 Zoning and North of Market Residential Special Use (Subarea No, 1) Districts and an 80-T-130-T Height and Bulk District; in general conformance with plans, dated December 1, 2020 and stamped "EXHIBIT B" included in the docket for Record No. 2017-004557CUA and subject to conditions of approval reviewed and approved by the Commission on December 10, 2020 under Motion No. [].
+This authorization is for a conditional use to allow the demolition of all but the façade of the existing two-story parking garage and construct a 13-story-over-basement residential tower with 111 dwelling units located at 550 O'Farrell Street, Block 0318, Lot 009, pursuant to Planning Code Sections 253, 263.7, 271, and 303 within the RC-4 Zoning and North of Market Residential Special Use (Subarea No, 1) Districts and an 80-T-130-T Height and Bulk District; in general conformance with plans, dated December 1, 2020 and stamped "EXHIBIT B" included in the docket for Record No. 2017-004557CUA and subject to conditions of approval reviewed and approved by the Commission on January 14, 2021 under Motion No. [].
 This authorization and the conditions contained herein run with the property and not with a particular Project Sponsor, business, or operator.